Cristina-Mierla/Dentist-Office/README.md

   - a database for the users and for clients
   - developing a more advanced UI
   - creating an encrypted password system

-I am very proud of this project because I have achived more than I was asked to do and I really feel I've learned the basics.